theguly/iris-doc-src/docs/index.md

 # DFIR-IRIS Documentation

 Welcome to the DFIR-IRIS documentation :octicons-book-24:
-Here you can find anything related to the IRIS web application [operations](operations/), as well as some documentation on the [modules](operations/modules) and [developments](development) among other things.
+Here you can find anything related to the IRIS web application operations, as well as some documentation on the [modules](operations/modules) and [development](development) among other things.

 !!! hint  "**New to IRIS ?** [This is where you can start.](getting_started/)"